sumnercreations/hugo-blog/content/post/react/react-bootcamp-week-1.md

 You can pass a component into createElement as well.
 ## DOM Representation Comparison
 How React is able to tell what has changed in the DOM and make the changes so quickly.
+The virtualDOM.

 ## ReactDOM.render()